griphiam/markphilpot_com/content/2018/anime_fall_first.md

 ---
 title: "Anime Fall 2018 First Impressions"
-date: "2018-10-08 17:48:08"
+date: "2018-10-13 09:12:00"
 tags: [anime, first impressions]
 category: anime
 slug: anime_2018_fall_first
 summary: First Impressions of the Anime Fall 2018 Season
 Hero: "background-image: url(/images/anime/2018/fall/hero.jpg);"
-status: draft
 ---

 Damn!
-Through the premier of all the shows on my radar this season and I've only dropped one.
+Through the premier of all the shows on my radar this season and I only dropped one.
+This is really a stacked season.

 [TOC]